-- DTT editor

-- Alumni officer

 - Webmaster

 - IT officer

 - Librarian

 Multiple posts may be held by the same person.
 The duties of holders of "Constitutional Posts" are defined in the Club's Constitution.

 4 Caving Meetings and Trips

 In what follows, we distinguish between a "caving trip" and a "caving meeting".
 A "caving trip" is where a team of cavers goes underground in a particular system.
 A "caving meeting" involves travelling away from Oxford to undertake one or more caving trips,